kahmengg/kahmengg/README.md

-## Hi there 👋 I'm a Computer Science student passionate majoring in Big Data & System Security
+## Hi there 👋 I'm a Computer Science student majoring in Big Data & System Security

 🔍 Exploring new technologies & contributing to open-source